vminkmar/ft_irc/sketch.md

 				"PING/PONG"

 # Documentation

+    All incoming Messages are parsed in 3 Parts:

+    COMMAND PARAMETERS TRAIL

-		All incoming Messages are parsed in 3 Parts, COMMAND, PARAMETERS and TRAIL.
-Command is always the first part of themessage.
-In the function Server::Messages you always need to look for m_command and after that you need to work with them_parameters(vector).
-If there is a trail it is stored in m_trail but mostly you won't need it but you need to look it upin the RFC2812.
-If you want to search for other stuff then you look up RFC2810-RFC2813.
-If you have any question write me a message.
+    COMMAND is always the first part of the message.
+In the function Server::Messages you always need to look for m_command.

+    For PARAMETERS you need to work with the m_parameters(std::vector).

+    If there is a TRAIL it is stored in m_trail, but mostly you won't need it but you need to look it up in the

+    RFC2812

+    If you want to search for other stuff then you look up RFC2810-RFC2813

 # Example Command on Client

     /nick jwill
     --> should log a message on the server

     /huhu hallo
     --> not a valid command, client will give error message